phinjensen/phinjensen.com/content/blog/2022/rustyrender-bresenhams-line-drawing-algorithm.md

 sys     0m0.010s
 ```

-And if you're a little more careful than I am, you might be wondering now *what on earth is he talking about, comparing his program's total execution time to the `line` function's execution time in the original implementation?* Unfortunately, I misinterpreted the 2.95 and 0.64 seconds to mean *total* program execution time and then went on to try to optimize my program further *without checking the tinyrender execution time on my own computer*.
+And if you're a little more careful than I am, you might be wondering now *what on earth is he talking about, comparing his program's total execution time to the `line` function's execution time in the original implementation?* Unfortunately, I misinterpreted the 2.95 and 0.64 seconds to mean *total* program execution time and then went on to try to optimize my program further *without checking the tinyrenderer execution time on my own computer*.
 Gah!
 Not my smartest moment.

 On the bright side, my stupidity let me learn a little bit about how to [profile rust](https://nnethercote.github.io/perf-book/profiling.html) using `perf` and showed me how some of Rust's abstractions aren't quite as cheap or free as I had assumed.
 For example, `perf` was telling me that nearly 10% of my execution time was taken up in the `<core::ops::range::RangeInclusive<T> as core::iter::range::RangeInclusiveIteratorImpl>::spec_next` function.
 A little bit of digging and I figured out that came from the `for x in x0..=x1 {}` loop, which uses an iterator.
 Switching to a `while x <= x1 {}` loop and manually incrementing my `x` value completely removed all of those calls and dropped my execution time by an unexpected ~40%: